-"RESOLVED, that the Company's stockholders approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2020 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the SEC, including the "Compensation Discussion and Analysis," the 2019 Summary Compensation Table and the other related tables and disclosures."
+"RESOLVED, that the Company's shareholders approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2024 Annual Meeting of Shareholders pursuant to the compensation disclosure rules of the SEC, including the "Compensation Discussion and Analysis," the 2023 Summary Compensation Table and the other related tables and disclosures."

 The Say-on-Pay vote is advisory, and therefore not binding on the Company, the Compensation Committee or the Board.
-The Board and the Compensation Committee value the opinions of our stockholders and to the extent there is any significant vote against the NEO compensation as disclosed in this Proxy Statement, we expect to consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
+The Board and the Compensation Committee value the opinions of our shareholders and to the extent there is any significant vote against the NEO compensation as disclosed in this Proxy Statement, we expect to consider our shareholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.

 PROPOSAL 3.
-APPROVAL OF THE MYR GROUP INC. 2017 LONG-TERM INCENTIVE PLAN (AMENDED AND RESTATED AS OF APRIL 23, 2020)
+APPROVAL OF THE MYR GROUP INC. 2017 LONG-TERM INCENTIVE PLAN (AMENDED AND RESTATED AS OF APRIL 24, 2024)

-OUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE MYR GROUP INC. 2017 LONG-TERM INCENTIVE PLAN (AS AMENDED AND RESTATED).
+OUR BOARD UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE MYR GROUP INC. 2017 LONG-TERM INCENTIVE PLAN (AS AMENDED AND RESTATED AS OF APRIL 24, 2024).